TylerMommsen/pathfinding-visualization/README.md

 # Pathfinding Visualization

 Hey!
 This is a visualization tool designed to demonstrate the inner workings of various pathfinding algorithms as they navigate from point A to point B. Additionally, it offers an engaging look at different maze generation algorithms and how they craft intricate mazes.
-This interactive tool is crafted using HTML, SCSS, and JavaScript.
 Feel free to explore and enjoy the experience!
 ## Demo

 https://tylermommsen.github.io/pathfinding-visualization/

 ![MazeGenGif](https://github.com/TylerMommsen/pathfinding-visualization/assets/65496518/a7ecf7e4-35b1-4c54-aeb3-4f15579dfd41)
 ![PathfindingGif](https://github.com/TylerMommsen/pathfinding-visualization/assets/65496518/9fcf2f03-e588-4b95-8462-48842d769c94)

+## Built With

+- HTML
+- SCSS
+- JavaScript

 ## Pathfinding Algorithms